asetyaev/nsxv_plugin/doc/test/source/test_suite_system.rst

     1. Setup for system tests.
     2. Log in to Horizon Dashboard.
-    3. Add two private networks (net01, and net02).
+    3. Add two private networks (net01 and net02).
     4. Add one subnet (net01_subnet01: 192.168.101.0/24, net02_subnet01, 192.168.101.0/24) to each network.
 Disable gateway for all subnets.
     5. Navigate to Project -> Compute -> Instances
-    6. Launch instances VM_1 and VM_2 in the network 192.168.101.0/24 with image TestVM-VMDK and flavor m1.tiny in vcenter1 az.
+    6. Launch instances VM_1 and VM_2 in the network 192.168.101.0/24 with image TestVM-VMDK and flavor m1.tiny in vcenter az.
 Attach default private net as a NIC 1.
-    7. Launch instances VM_3 and VM_4 in the network 192.168.101.0/24 with image TestVM-VMDK and flavor m1.tiny in vcenter2 az.
+    7. Launch instances VM_3 and VM_4 in the network 192.168.101.0/24 with image TestVM and flavor m1.tiny in nova az.
 Attach default private net as a NIC 1.
     8. Verify that VMs of same networks should communicate between each other.
 Send icmp ping from VM_1 to VM_2, VM_3 to VM_4 and vice versa.
     9. Verify that VMs of different networks should not communicate